Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Calculation of inverse kinematics by using Jacobian/Gen. Inverse is calculated in iterations to get the required precision.
 Settings a lower required precision result in lower needed iterations.

 # World coordinate or workpiece mode

+This chapter is relevant if using
+* CNC 5 axis
+* 4 axis palletized with object on the robot plate

 For forward and inverse kinematics calculations it is important to set world or workpiece mode.
 Default is world mode.